probmods/probmods2/solutions/08-learning-as-conditional-inference.md

 HINT: Think about the probability assigned to `x ^ 2`.

+*The two expressions differ in the final draw from the recursive function `randomArithmeticExpression`.
+On each step through the function, there is a 0.3 * 0.5 = 0.15 chance of returning `x`, but only a 0.3 * 0.5 * 0.1 = 0.015 chance of drawing `2`.*

 #### b)

 Let's reconceptualize of our program as a sequence-generator.
 Suppose that the first number in the sequence ($$f(1)$$) is `1` and the second number ($$f(2)$$) is `4`.
 What number comes next?